dotenv-linter/dotenv-linter/README.md

 ## ✌️ Mentorship

-`Dotenv-linter` is not just a linter for `.env` files — it is also a **contributor-friendly open-source project** with the purpose of helping others learn Rust using a simple, but useful tool. 😊
+`dotenv-linter` is not just a linter for `.env` files — it is also a **contributor-friendly open-source project** with the purpose of helping others learn Rust using a simple, but useful tool. 😊

 In addition to studying Rust, this project has another goal — to **promote love for open-source**, help you with the first steps in it and give an opportunity to contribute to the open-source project written in Rust. ❤️